Photo of an Amazon Echo Dot on a hotel bedside table

 You should definitely take Alexa on your next vacation

 Although Amazon Echo smart speakers are usually described as smart home devices, there's no reason why you shouldn't take one away with you.
-In fact, Alexa and the compact Echo Dot can make the perfect connected travel companion.
+Alexa and the compact Echo Dot (all generations) can make the perfect connected travel companion.

-Having relocated to Hong Kong for a week, but with the intention of continuing my daily work as normal, I decided to pack a third-generation Amazon Echo Dot to keep me entertained and informed 6,000 miles from home.
+Having relocated to Hong Kong for a week but intending to continue my normal daily work, I packed a third-generation Amazon Echo Dot to keep me entertained and informed 6,000 miles from home.
 Here's why you should do the same for your next vacation.

-Unless you're travelling very light indeed, the Echo Dot should be no bother to slip into your suitcase or backpack.
-The latest third-generation model is a little larger than its predecessor, but still small and light enough to take with you.
+Unless you're traveling very light indeed, the Echo Dot should be no bother to slip into your suitcase or backpack.
+The latest third-generation model is a little larger than its predecessor but still small and light enough to take with you.
+(Note: newer versions - 4th and 5th Gens - are more rounded but can easily fit inside your luggage or carry-on.)

 Another small drawback of the newer model is that it requires its own power plug and cable, instead of using a generic mini USB connection - so you'll need to take the plug - but, again, this shouldn't be too much of a concern for most travelers.

-Of course, if suitcase space isn't a concern, then a larger Alexa device like the regular Echo or even the Sonos One will give you a better experience.
-But for most travelers the Echo Dot is your best bet - especially when it costs just $50.
+Of course, if suitcase space isn't a concern, then a larger Alexa device like the regular Echo or even the Sonos Era 100 will give you a better experience.
+But for most travelers, the Echo Dot is your best bet - especially when it costs just $50.
+(Note: it's much cheaper during the holiday shopping season.)

-It may be slightly larger than before, but the latest Echo Dot has much-improved sound quality over the older model.
-You might not want to power a house party with the Dot, but for a small hotel room it's perfect and plenty loud enough.
+It may be slightly larger than before, but the Echo Dot (3rd Gen) has much improved sound quality over the older model, and the newer models, like the 4th and 5th Gen, have even better sound quality.
+However, no matter which gen speaker you have, you might not want to power a house party with the Dot, but it's perfect for a small hotel room and plenty loud enough.

 Again, if you have the space - perhaps you have booked out an entire property to yourself - then a larger Alexa device will mean louder, better music.

-It took me just a couple of minutes to get my Echo Dot connected to the Airbnb's Wi-Fi network.
-All you have to do is plug it in, waiting for it to boot up, then press and hold the action button (that's the one with the dot on it) for six seconds.
+Connecting my Echo Dot to Airbnb's Wi-Fi network took me just a few minutes.
+All you have to do is plug it in, wait for it to boot up, then press and hold the action button (that's the one with the dot on it) for six seconds.

 This initiates the Echo's Wi-Fi pairing process and turns the light orange.
 Next, open the Alexa app on your smartphone, go to add a new Echo device, input the Wi-Fi password, and away you go.